Return to top

 Instant Pot Lentils - ingredients

-Step 1: Turn your Instant Pot to the sauté setting.
-Add the olive oil, garlic, diced red onion, tomatoes, cumin, and coriander.
-Cook for a minute.
+Saute vegetables: First, I turn my Instant Pot to the saute setting and add my olive oil, garlic, red onion, tomatoes, cumin, and coriander, and cook for 1 minute.

 tomatoes onions and spices added to skillet